 \subsection{Sound Source Localization}

-Sound source localization (SSL) is the process of identifying the spatial location of a sound source, including its azimuth, elevation, and distance, based on auditory cues extracted from the sound waves received by a hearing system or sensor array \cite{Blauert1997Spatial}.
+Sound source localization is the process of identifying the spatial location of a sound source, including its azimuth, elevation, and distance, based on auditory cues extracted from the sound waves received by a hearing system or sensor array \cite{Blauert1997Spatial}.
 This process leverages differences in time, intensity, and frequency content between signals captured at multiple points, such as ears or microphones, to determine the source's location in a three-dimensional space.

-The accuracy of SSL in humans is influenced by multiple factors.
+Multiple factors influence the accuracy of sound source localization in humans.
 The first factor is individual listener characteristics such as age, head and ear anatomy, and prior auditory experience.
-It has been shown that age negatively affects the accuracy of sound source localization in older adults in terms of both azimuth and elevation \cite{dobreva2011influence}.
+It has been shown that age negatively impacts the accuracy of sound source localization in older adults in terms of both azimuth and elevation \cite{dobreva2011influence}.
 Individual differences in head size, ear shape, and torso affect HRTFs, which describe how sounds are filtered by the body before reaching the eardrum.
 These variations influence localization accuracy \cite{Hofman1998Relearning, Brungart1999Auditory}.
 In addition to these, prior auditory experience, such as familiarity with a sound or training in spatial hearing, enhances the ability to interpret localization cues \cite{Wightman1999Resolution}.